The Official Dome O' Foam

 A heads up: We have lately learned that our TSA Railfan Pass issued - as displayed on these pages in 2016 - has expired with the issue of the new 2024 pass.

 The pass is an absolute requisite should you wish to photograph vital U.S. railroad infrastructure, such as run down yard offices and 10 mph sidings.
-If you elect to forego the pass, you may be setting yourself up for arrest under the Railfan Traitors Act for suspicion of being a ChiCom or Russkie spy.
+If you elect to forego the pass, you may be setting yourself up for arrest under the Railfan Traitors Act for suspicion of being a ChiCom or Russkie spy, or worse, an immigrant!
 Contact your local TSA office.

 Puzzle or Allegory?